hdorgeval/le-livre-des-rois/src/markdown/en/warner/06-faridun/16-how-salm-and-tur-had-tidings-of-minuchihr.md

 And fearful of a downfall opened wide

-v.
-97 The treasury of the West.
+The treasury of the West.
 From that old hoard

 They chose a crown of gold.
 They housed the elephants.